lorenzo-massa/SmartTourism-Image-Recognition-Android/README.md

 Complete the previous step before creating the database.
 The guides have to be completed and if you make any modification in any guide you have to create again the database.

-The repository contains the folder `Python/datasetImages` which must contains one folder per monument and each of which contains the images, as in the following example:
+The repository contains the folder `Python/imageDatasets/CITYNAME` which must contains one folder per monument and each of which contains the images, as in the following example:

 ```
-datasetImages
+imageDatasets/CITYNAME
 ├───Battistero SanGiovanni
 │       img1.jpg
 │       img2.jpg